kiba/Writings/atg/chp5_goodies_from_the_future.md

 The room broke into scattered chuckles and laughs.

 "That's right, ladies and gentlemen.
-The same green truck that I saw deliver stuff, was still delivering things in an alternate dimension almost two decade into the future.
+The same green truck that I saw delivering items to this bunker, was still delivering things in an alternate dimension almost two decade into the future.
 But that's not what you guys are here for.
 Some things had changed, much of which you can't get right now.
 Without further ado, let start the procurement handout process."

 There were healthy cheer for that.